Application Instructions and Program Rules

 The story should pertain to the real-life experience of an individual who is currently benefiting from an annuity.

-Anyone can submit a story, but it must include an insurance policy (life, disability or long-term care) or an annuity, as well as the involvement of an active licensed insurance professional or team member in the United States or Canada to be eligible.
+Anyone can submit a story, but it must include an insurance policy (life, disability or long-term care) or an annuity, as well as the involvement of an active licensed insurance professional or team member to be eligible.

 How to Enter